equodev/equo/docs/debugging.md

 ## Remote debug

-Remote debug may be useful to debug the framework when running an app in another workspace
+Remote debug may be useful to debug the SDK when running an app in another workspace

 1. Open the `bnd.bnd` file of the app you want to debug.
 Add this line to the file:
 `-runvm.debug: "-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=1044"`
 2. Run the app.
 It will suspend until you connect a remote debugger.
-3. In Eclipse, on the framework workspace, go to _Run -> Debug configurations..._
+3. In Eclipse, on the SDK workspace, go to _Run -> Debug configurations..._
 4. Create a new Remote Java Application debug configuration, set port to 1044.
 Start debug

 ## How to install OSGi Console